jomariya23156/full-stack-on-prem-cv-mlops/README.md

 The entire system is containerized into a single Docker Compose file.
 To set it up, all you have to do is run `docker-compose up`!
 This is a fully on-premises system, which means no need for a cloud account, and it **won't cost you a dime** to use the entire system!

-We highly recommend you to watch the videos in the **Demo videos** section to see the whole picture and understand how to apply this system with your projects/models. (it contains some important detail which is too-long-and-might-not-be-clear to mention here)

 We highly recommend watching the demo videos in the **Demo videos** section to get a comprehensive overview and understand how to apply this system to your projects.
 These videos contain important details that might be too-long-and-not-clear-enough to covered here.

 <image src="./files/software_diagram.png">